The WashU ChatGPT is compliant for use with sensitive data and WashU intellectual property, including information protected under HIPAA and FERPA.

 The tool currently uses Open AI’s ChatGPT-4o model but, due to its isolated nature, does not pull in new information from the web.

-WashU ChatGPT Beta is approved for use with sensitive information, including data protected under HIPAA and FERPA.
+WashU ChatGPT is approved for use with sensitive information, including data protected under HIPAA and FERPA.

 WashU ChatGPT FAQs